-The Authority completed its third HMICFRS inspection in March 2023.
+The Authority completed its third HMICFRS inspection in March 2024.
 In the third round of inspections, the HMICFRS has implemented a revised grading methodology which has introduced a new grading of adequate.
+The Authority received its result of the inspection in July 2024; the Authority was rated as good in seven areas, adequate in three areas and there was one area for improvement was which was for the preventing of fires and other risks.
+An action plan has been put in place to address the findings of the report.